aather/abyss/README.md

 ## Abyss In Action

-There are ready to use dashboards available for prod and test:
+There are ready to use dashboards available in Dashboard folder:

   - **Application Dashboard**
     ![Abyss](app.png)